Restoring humanity in healthcare for health workers and their patients

 Bridget Duffy, MD — Chief Medical Officer of Vocera Communications — has witnessed harrowing scenes in the US health system and is working to determine what healthcare leaders, governments and technology companies can do to protect the physical, emotional and psychological wellbeing of nurses, doctors and other frontline healthcare workers.

-“Healthcare workers are exhausted, burnt out and fearful of bringing COVID-19 home to their families,” Dr Duffy said.
+“Healthcare workers are exhausted, burnt out and fearful of bringing the SARS-CoV-2 virus home to their families,” Dr Duffy said.
 “Nurses in particular are at risk — they have the most direct, hands-on patient contact, and face the greatest risk of infection of all healthcare workers.
 In many scenarios, PPE has been inadequate, leaving nurses feeling unsafe in their working environment.

 One of Dr Duffy’s major concerns is that people will choose to leave the healthcare profession in droves, and people will choose to not enter nursing or medical school.